lonefreak/oath-chronicle/02-first-uuchben-empire.md

 With the Darkest Secret - that he was infact the righteous and lawful heir to the Land - in his possession, The Perfidiously came back to power, taking over an Empire that was already in ruins.

+Offered Citizenship to Portokali - accepted - and his owns family, which also accepted.

 ## Game Time
 2:06:11, without the next game setup